openshift-labs/learn-katacoda/intro-openshift/deploying-python/02-deploying-using-the-web-console.md

 ![Application Image Details](../../assets/intro-openshift/deploying-python/02-continue-to-overview.png)

-Click on _Continue to overview_ and you will be returned to the _Overview_ page, where you can view the details of the application created and monitor progress as it is deployed.
+Click on _Continue to overview_ and you will be returned to the _Overview_ page, where you can view the details of the application created and monitor progress as it is built and deployed.

 ![Application Overview](../../assets/intro-openshift/deploying-python/02-build-in-progress.png)